-The OpenSciEd approach depends on students being willing to share ideas that they are uncertain of as they figure things out and build their scientific ideas over time.
 The OpenSciEd materials have a comprehensive assessment system that is aligned with the model of instruction, which supports students in sensemaking and developing their ideas over time.
 While the materials have embedded assessments, it is up to each teacher to determine how to map the assessment moments to their classroom grades.
 Grading practices are very localized and informed by school and district policies and a teacher’s own priorities and policies.
-For this reason, the OpenSciEd materials do not define how a teacher might assign grades with our materials.
 On this page and in the associated resources, we provide a variety of approaches that educators have taken with grading that aligns with the general approach of the materials.
-We hope that this may provide some guidance for teachers as they begin to use our materials or deepen their instructional practice.

 We have collaborated with teachers who have been successfully implementing our materials to learn from how they fit our materials and assessment into their schools’ grading expectations and system.
 In the following videos they will share how they are grading in a way that supports student sensemaking.

 Grading that Supports Sensemaking Webinar

 We hosted a webinar on grading as part of our Back to School Series.
 In the webinar three teachers discussed their approaches to grading and how they use the planning tools to support the creation of their grade book.
 The archived version of the webinar can be found below.